 Communication requirements are derived from the spacecraft mission requirements and by tailoring the requirements in this Standard.

-The goals and activities to be performed during the requirement engineering phase are described in ECSS-E-ST-10 and ECSS-E-HB-10.
+The goals and activities to be performed during the requirement engineering phase are described in ECSS-E-ST-10 clause 5.2 and ECSS-E-HB-10.

 Analysis